 Men's Soccer vs San Jose State September 16, 2011

 Men's Soccer vs San Francisco - November 14, 2010

-Former Lion standout Michael Erush begins his sixth year as an assistant to Head Coach Paul Krumpe.
+Former Lion standout Michael Erush begins his seventh year as an assistant to Head Coach Paul Krumpe.
 The 2003 LMU graduate was a four-time All-WCC selection, and played professionally for several years both in the United States and internationally, following his Lion career.
 He is the first Lion to both play and work under current LMU Head Coach Paul Krumpe.

 In addition to his coaching career at LMU, Erush was named the Head Coach of Hollywood United of the Premier Development League, winning the league championship during the expansion year in 2009.
 He also served as assistant coach of the United States team that competed at the Maccabiah Games in Israel in the summer of 2009.
 In the summer of 2010, he returned to the PDL as the head coach of the Orange County Blue Stars and headed up the USA team that played at the Maccabi Australia International Games in December 2010, going on to earn the Silver Medal.

 In the summer of 2011, Erush was named a United States Soccer Federation Southern California Scout and is responsible for evaluating, developing, and scouting youth players for the U.S. National teams.
 In addition to his LMU and U.S. Soccer duties Erush also coaches with the Fram Soccer Club and South Bay Force.